cnabio/cnab-spec/401-installation-state.md

 - `created` (REQUIRED): A [timestamp](#timestamps) indicating when this _installation_ was created.
 - `custom` (OPTIONAL): A section for custom extension data applicable to a given runtime.
 - `labels` (OPTIONAL): [Labels](#labels) are a set of key/value pairs of type string that MAY be used for querying.
 Labels defined on the bundle SHOULD be copied to the labels field on the installation.
 MUST follow the [CNAB Label Format].
 - `name` (REQUIRED): The name of the _installation_.
 Elsewhere, this field is referenced as the _installation name_.
-The format of this field must follow the same format used for the `installation` field in the [bundle.json file specification](101-bundle-json.md#the-bundlejson-file).
+The format of this field MUST follow the same format used for the `installation` field in the [bundle.json file specification](101-bundle-json.md#the-bundlejson-file).
 - `namespace` (OPTIONAL): The [namespace](#namespaces) of the installation.
 MUST follow the [CNAB Namespace Format].